-The following list shows the over 100 participating artists, arts entrepreneurs and businesses that contribute to the arts experience in greater downtown Phoenix.
+The following list shows the participating artists, arts entrepreneurs and businesses that contribute to the arts experience in greater downtown Phoenix.
 We call them: Articipants!

 Most of these venues are open on First Fridays, as well as Third Fridays.
 View the First Friday maps here.
 (Note: many artist studios are NOT open on First Fridays.
 The list included on the map is for reference only.)

 11th Monk3y is a multi-use space used to design, create and build your own projects.
 The Lab Pop-Up Gallery serves as a community gallery where local artist can showcase their artwork.